designgrill/dotfiles/README.md

   * `stow vim -t ~/` will configure vim.
 Run `vim/install.sh` before that.
   * `stow git -t ~/`

+## Exclusions
+* Atom settings are synced using the `sync-settings` plugin which depends on github's gists.

 ## ToDo
 * Most of the Ubuntu options as they haven't been tested yet
 * Get a better bash prompt